 Enloe Student Services would like to give a warm welcome to our two new staff members: Ms. Kelsey Dechant (left), Counselor for students with the last name Je-Moq and Ms. Nicole Miller (right), Student Assistance Program Counselor!

 More about the money: Learn more about the answers to five common scholarship questions here.
-And take a look at the Scholarship Bulletin here.
+And take a look at the latest Scholarship Bulletin here.

 Resources for the college hunt: For those who were unable to come to Junior Night, or anyone who wants a refresher, find some resources here.

 Getting that extra help: It can be tough when you're struggling in classes to figure out how to improve your understanding of the subject.
 You're in luck: Here's a set of online resources that offer everything from videos to flashcards, quizzes to games, songs to puzzles, that could prove helpful to you.
 You can find the resource list here or by going above to the drop-down menus Academic > Resources.

 Make tests work for you!
 Did you know that you can link accounts to College Board and Khan Academy to get specific instruction tailored to your results from the PSAT or from a test on the College Board site?
 Learn more here.